On the Multilinear Fractional Integral Operators with Correlation Kernels: Local integrability conditions and estimates

 And $\Omega_m(N)$ is defined as above with $\mathcal{C}_m$ and $\mu_J$ replaced by $\mathcal{C}_m(N)$ and $\mu_J(N)$ respectively.

-We do not know whether any $\{\mu_J(0): J\in \mathcal{F}_m\}$ and $\{\lambda_{ij}(0)\}$ satisfying (\ref{section5.
+We do not know whether arbitrary $\{\mu_J(0): J\in \mathcal{F}_m\}$ and $\{\lambda_{ij}(0)\}$ satisfying (\ref{section5.
 (2) conditions satisfied by parameters}) can reach a stable state by a process consisting of finite steps.
-However, by a passage to the limit, we will arrive at a special state, not stable generally, which is enough for our purpose.
+However, by a passage to the limit, we can arrive at a special state, not stable generally, which is enough for our purpose.
 Let $\{\mu_J^\ast(N):J\in \mathcal{F}_m\}$ be obtained by a process of $N$ steps described as in (\ref{section5.
 Process Type I}) and (\ref{section5.
 Process Type II}) such that the supremum

 is attained.
 Here the supremum is taken over all possible processes consisting of $N$ steps.
 It is possible that these processes are not unique.
-In other words, there are more than two ways to obtain $\{\mu_J^\ast(N):J\in \mathcal{F}_m\}$.
 We can take one of these processes by which $\Omega_{m}^{\ast}(N)$ is obtained.
-It should be mentioned that $\{\mu_J^\ast(N)\}$ is not obtained by a continous procedure with respest to $N$.
+It should be pointed out that $\{\mu_J^\ast(N)\}$ is not obtained by a continuous procedure with respect to $N$.
 Therefore in general we cannot obtain $\{\mu_J^\ast(N)\}$ from $\{\mu_J^\ast(N-1)\}$ by one step.
 On the one hand, it is clear that $\Omega_{m}^{\ast}(N)$ increases as $N$.
 On the other hand, we also have